 All of this searching makes the original purpose of Docks and Menu Bars somewhat less useful; and that isn’t Apple’s fault.
 Macs are simply struggle to evolve, as a platform, when there are millions of apps people need, and many more coming to market every day.

 So, one way to take back control of your Menu Bar is with Bartender, available from Setapp.
 With Bartender, you can organize your menu bar apps.
 Hide them, rearrange or move them into Bartender.
-It comes with several ways to organise and improve how you interact with menu apps, making it easier to find what you need and stay productive.
+It comes with several ways to organize and improve how you interact with menu apps, making it easier to find what you need and stay productive.

 #3: Customize input devices: work how you want